 If you see a table covered in snow, no doubt someone will pour hot maple syrup in lines on it.
 With a wooden stick, warp the frozen maple syrup, which turns to toffee over the snow.
 It’s a sweet treat and a memorable winter moment in Quebec City.

 Rent some skates and enjoy a lovely ice skate on the rink inside the old city walls.
 The Place D’Youville skating rink located across from Porte Saint-Jean and the Capitole de Québec is a beautiful scenic rink in the old city.
 Be sure to dress warmly and head there at night to enjoy the twinkle lights and ambience of old Quebec.

-Disclosure: Travel assistance provided by Tourism Quebec on a number of media press trips.
+Disclosure: Travel assistance provided by Tourism Quebec on several media hosted press trips.
 The opinions in this post are my own.
-This page may contain affiliate links.
-Clicking for additional information or to make a purchase may result in a small commission.
-For more information read our disclaimer.